heptarch/heptarch.github.io/drafts/will.md

 ## Influence maximization

 This doesn't prove that a good strategy doesn't exist; it just shows how hard the problem is when the worst strategy is used.
-To make progress on the question of good strategies, we need to commit to a more concrete computational model of the problem at hand.
+To make progress on the question of good strategies, we need to commit to a more concrete computational model.
 We will combine a couple of different ideas here.
 First, the *critical brain hypothesis* (see for instance Chialvo's review ["Emergent complex neural dynamics"](https://arxiv.org/abs/1010.2530)) states that the brain maintains itself in a critical state near a number of basins of attraction.
 Assuming (generously) that simulators can model these basins, the goal would be to sow seed changes $\delta x_0$ that cascade into the desired target basin:

 $$
 \begin{align}